chiaraevangelisti01/DL_hate_speech/README.md

 ```bash
 python scripts/evaluate_emerging.py --model_path <your_model_path> --model_name roberta-base --results_path <your_results_path>
 ```
-The arguments for this script are the same as for the `Classifier.py` script.
-And the results will be saved in the `results/` folder.
+The arguments for this script are the same as for the `Classifier.py` script

 5. Test the model on a given sentence :
 To test the model on a given sentence or text, run the `test_sentence.py` script.
 This script will load the trained model and classify the input text.